abdelrahmansaleem/Machine-learning/README.md

   4. Projects:

-          In this part you will apply all what you have been learned in all previous parts in real projects from start to end.
+          In this part you will apply all what you have been learned in all previous parts in real projects from start to end:

                                          1. Project_templete
                                          2. Regression  Project
                                          3. Binary Classification Case Study Project